 The second assertion is that the unborn child is inside his or her mother, and is therefore part of her body.

-Sometimes a pro-abortionist will try to combine these arguments, saying that the unborn child is inside the mother, depends on her completely, and is therefore part of her body.
+Sometimes a pro-abortionist will also claim that the unborn child is inside the mother, depends on her completely, and is therefore part of her body.
 We can reply by describing an analogous situation involving astronauts in space.
-They are totally dependent upon their vessel for everything — their air, water, food, and all of their other needs.
+They are totally dependent upon their vessel for everything — their air, water, food, and all other needs.
 If they should exit the vehicle unprotected, they would be nonviable, and would die in minutes.
 This also holds true for a nonviable unborn baby.
-Yet no thinking person would argue that the astronauts are only one component of their space vehicle, and, as such, are disposable!
+Yet no thinking person would argue that the astronauts are part of a space station!

-Even the staff of Barack Obama, the most pro-abortion President in our nation’s history, recognizes the unborn child as a separate human being.
-Pregnant women entering the White House must formally register their unborn children as separate visitors, with “Baby” as the first name, expected birth date, sex if known, and even “000-00-0000” as a Social Security number!4
+Even the staff of Barack Obama, the most pro-abortion President in our nation’s history, recognized the unborn child as a separate human being.
+Pregnant women entering the White House must formally register their unborn children as separate visitors, with “Baby” as the first name, expected birth date, sex if known, and even “000-00-0000” as a Social Security number!

 This silly policy demonstrates the totally illogical and schizophrenic nature of pro-abortion “thinking.”